apollo79/timers/README.md

 `persistent` (only available in Deno): A boolean indicating whether the process should continues running as long as the timer exists.
 This is `true` by default\
 `timer`: The Id of the timer\
-`ran`: A boolean indicating whether the timeout has already run\
 `running`: A boolean indicating whether the timeout is currently running

 ##### Interval only